aminramezanni/django-project-garagezone/README.md

 # Django-Garage-project
-Small backend project with django this is the simple django code for car sales and contains some of simple but important fields like search page ,login with gmail and so on. this project is used postgresql
+this is the simple django code for car sales and contains some of simple but important fields like search page ,login with gmail and so on. the front code was already prepared and I just did the backend with django and used postgresql